 Abbreviation Full name Explanation A/L Annual Leave Impact of staff annual leave BAU Business as usual In the context of capital expenditure, this is the replacement of existing capital assets on a like for like basis.
 BPP Better payment practice This requires all NHS Organisations to achieve a public sector payment standard for valid invoices to be paid within 30 days of their receipt or the receipt of the goods or services - the target for this is 95% CBIG Clinical Board Investment Group Capital approval meeting overseeing small scale capital schemes including equipment replacement and building work.
 CDEL Capital Departmental Expenditure Limit Trusts maximum amount of capital expenditure available to be spent for the current year set by Regional NHS team and reviewed every financial year.
 CIP Cost Improvement Programme Scheme designed to improve efficiency or reduce expenditure COVID COVID-19 Costs associated with COVID-19 virus E&T Education & Training ERF Elective Recovery Fund Additional non recurrent funding linked to recovery HCD High Cost/Individual Drugs NHP New Hospital Programme National capital funding for major hospital redevelopments PDC Public Dividend Capital A form of long-term government finance which was initially provided to NHS trusts when they were first formed to enable them to purchase the Trust's assets from the Secretary of State.
 Public dividend capital (PDC) represents the Department of Health's (DH's) equity interest in defined public assets across the NHS.
-R&D Research & Development YTD Year to date Cumulative costs for the year Other frequently / used abbreviations Accelerator Accelerator Funding Additional funding linked to recovery Block Block value Block income value linked to 19/20 values Top-up Top up Funding Additional block income linked to 19/20 values Covid COVID Funding Additional block funding to cover incremental COIVD-19 expenditure Maple Centre Maple Centre The initial project name for the Maple Centre was the Pathway Unit - a 23hr ambulatory care facility currently under construction
+R&D Research & Development YTD Year to date Cumulative costs for the year Other frequently used abbreviations Accelerator Accelerator Funding Additional funding linked to recovery Block Block value Block income value linked to 19/20 values Top-up Top up Funding Additional block income linked to 19/20 values Covid COVID Funding Additional block funding to cover incremental COIVD-19 expenditure Maple Centre Maple Centre The initial project name for the Maple Centre was the Pathway Unit - a 23hr ambulatory care facility currently under construction

-Meeting Title Boa ard Report Date: J anuary 2023 Report Title Wo orkforce Report - M Ionth 8 Agenda a Item Number: 16 Lead Director Da nielle Petch, Direct or of Workfo orce Report Author Lou uise Clayton, Depu Clayton, Deputy Director of Workforce Introduction Standing Agenda Item Key Messages to N Note previous 12 mont This report provides a summary of workforce Key Performance Indicators for the previous 12 months up to 30 November 2023 (Month 8) and relevant Workforce and Organisational Development updates to Trust Board.
-Recommendation (Tick the relevant box(es)) For Information X For Approval For Review

-Strategic Objectives Links (Please delete the objectives that are not relevant to the report) Employ and retain the best people to care for you Report History This is the first version of this report Next Steps JCNC & TEC Appendices/Attachments None
+Meeting Title Boa ard Report Date: J January 2023 Report Title Wo rkforce Rep ort - Month 8 Agend a Item Number: 16 Lead Director Dar nielle Petch, , Director of Workforce Report Author Lou ise Clayton , Deputy Director of Workforce Introduction Standing A Standing Agenda Item Key Messages to N ote previous 1 port provides a summary of workforce Key Performance Indicators for s 12 months up to 30 November 2023 (Month 8) and relevant Workfor ganisational Development updates to Trust Board.
+Recommendation (Tick the relevant box(es)) (Tick the relevant For Review Strategic Objective (Please delete the care not relevant to bjed tives that Employ and retain the best people to care for you Report History This is the first version of this report Next Steps JCNC & TEC Appendices/Attach men ts None